Andrew Mitchell: Development and Africa Minister (2022–2024)

 After serving on the backbenches for over a decade, Mitchell returned to the government under Prime Minister Rishi Sunak and was appointed to a cabinet attending role as Minister of State for Development and Africa in the Sunak ministry.

-Following the November 2023 British cabinet reshuffle, former Prime Minister David Cameron became Foreign Secretary, which left Mitchell as the most senior foreign office official in the House of Commons.
+Following the November 2023 British cabinet reshuffle, former prime minister David Cameron became Foreign Secretary, which left Mitchell as the most senior foreign office official in the House of Commons.
 Because of this, Mitchell was appointed to the honorific title of Deputy Foreign Secretary on 12 April 2024.

 Return to opposition (2024–present)

-Following the Conservative party's defeat in the 2024 general election, Cameron resigned from the frontbench and Mitchell was appointed to what would have been Cameron's position Shadow Foreign Secretary in the Shadow Cabinet of Rishi Sunak.
+Following the Conservative party's defeat in the 2024 general election, Cameron resigned from the frontbench and Mitchell was appointed to what would have been Cameron's position Shadow Foreign Secretary in the Sunak shadow cabinet.

 Following the election of Kemi Badenoch as Leader of the Opposition in November 2024, Mitchell was replaced as Shadow Foreign Secretary by Dame Priti Patel and left the Shadow Cabinet.